MaterSim/AtomisticSimulation/README.md

 According to Taylor expansion, this algorithm is accurate to $O(dt^2)$ in position.

-### Full code
+## 1.3 Full code
+Complete the codes in [Colab](https://colab.research.google.com/drive/1lB3R0N_s2gP-IhjrxBWq2mDW2VlqIE_c#scrollTo=KDtmzZIA2kvp)

+### 1.3.1 Summary of Code Implementation
+1. Make sure you have go over all equations and finish the pseudo code before writing the real code
+2. Split the entire workflow into several subtasks.
+3. For each subtask, make sure you have some mechanisms to validate and debug your code.
+4. Validate the final results with some physical guidance (in NVE simulation, ensure you check if the total energy is conserved).

-Hopefully, you are able to write a basic code for MD simulation.
+Hopefully, you are able to write a basic code for MD simulation after this practice.
+You are expected to reinforce your understanding by writing your own code.

+### 1.3.2 Crossvalidation with other MD codes.
 Of course, there are many excellent open-source MD codes with more functional support.
 For productive research project, you would probably use those codes.
 In this course, we recommend the use of LAMMPS, one of the most popular code for materials modelling.

-A short example is provided as follows.
+For students who already have LAMMPS experience, there is a bonus credit opportunity.
+Please rerun the simulation in lammps with the same parameter setup.
+Post your lammps script to [our forum](https://github.com/qzhu2017/AtomisticSimulation/issues/1)

+# Week 2: Liquid-gas phase transition under the NVT ensemble

+## 2.1 Moltivation